m-boll/BashDumpsterDiver/README.md

 This little bash script is intended to scan a set of files for secrets (e.g. Hashes, Passwords, etc.) by means of an entropy analysis of the files' contents.
 It was inspired by the Python project [DumpsterDiver](https://github.com/securing/DumpsterDiver) by securing and offers similar functionality but more flexibility in terms of compatibility as it is written in pure Bash.

 The script writes any status messages to stderr.
-If one of the verbose modes is used it is recommended to run the script in something like a screen session.

 As shown below, the analysis is started by executing the start.sh script and interrupted using the stop.sh script.

 ## Usage